 - Target markets.

-- Key factors for competitiveness and growth.
+- Key factors of competitiveness and growth.

-- Relevant regulatory changes and their impact.
+- Relevant regulatory amendments and their effects.

 All related parties must be clearly identified, specifying: